Forces in dry active matter: The mechanical pressure of non-interacting self-propelled particles

-Integrating this expression from a point deep in the bulk of the system\footnote{Here we assume that another wall is positioned far away at the left end of the system and ensures the existence of a steady-state.} (which we set to be $x=0$) to infinity gives
+Integrating this expression from a point deep in the bulk of the system\footnote{Here we assume that another wall is positioned far away at the left end of the system and ensures the existence of a steady state.} (which we set to be $x=0$) to infinity gives

 where $\rho_{0}$ is the density of particles in the bulk of the system.
 To proceed, we solve for $m_1$.
-Multiplying Eq. (\ref{eq:FP ABP}) by $\cos(\theta)$ and integrating over the orientation angle $\theta$, we find that in steady-state
+Multiplying Eq. (\ref{eq:FP ABP}) by $\cos(\theta)$ and integrating over the angle $\theta$, we find that in the steady state